1.0 POLICY STATEMENT

 - Involvement in theft, fraud, breach of trust, dishonesty, misappropriation of funds, damage to the property or work of any nature of the university or another employee.

-- Drunkenness or riotous or disorderly or indecent behaviour in the premises of the Institution or outside such premises where such behaviour is related to or connected with the
+- Drunkenness or riotous or disorderly or indecent behavior in the premises of the Institution or outside such premises where such behaviour is related to or connected with theimage of the Organization.

-- Gambling or smoking within the premises of the
+- Gambling or smoking within the premises of work.

 - Purchasing or selling properties, machinery, stores, etc. in the name of the Institute or institutions maintained by it, without express permission in writing from the competent